x

 Credit: WNEP

-ST. LOUIS — The Sierra Club's workers' union authorized its first ever strike Wednesday night, and St. Louis workers are expected to participate.
+ST. LOUIS — The Sierra Club's workers' union authorized its first ever strike Wednesday night, and national workers in Missouri are expected to participate.

 The Progressive Workers Union (PWU) announced the strike authorization on Thursday, saying it could begin as early as Tuesday.
 The union attributed several reasons fueling their decision to strike, including reported union-busting and layoffs.